HIE-Whitepaper

 2. Information about the IHE domains

-3. IHE IT Infrastructure Committee Educational slides and webinars.
+3. IHE IT Infrastructure Committee Educational slides and webinars

 4. IHE IT Infrastructure formal specifications and white papers